nathankurt/DT-Synthetic-Convert-Browser-To-HTTP/README.md

 optional arguments:
-  -h, --help            show this help message and exit -l, --list            list the management zone names and IDs, as well as
+  -h, --help            show this help message and exit -q, --quiet           no output printed to the terminal --debug               prints better logging message -l, --list            list the management zone names and IDs, as well as
                         HTTP location names and IDs --convert_disabled    also includes values that are disabled